nyvyn/autonomais/README.md

 ### Workflows

-At the heart of Autonomais is the **workflow**—a structured sequence of operations determined by nodes.
+Autonomais defines groups of nodes as a **workflow**.
 Each workflow encapsulates a goal, guiding multiple agents through a series of tasks to achieve this goal efficiently.

 ### Nodes